moeinhe83/Exercises-part-1-15/README.md

 Program description ===> 15th Exercise

-Example ===> Write A Program That Checks Whether The name key is in the above dictionary or not
+Example ===> Write A Program That Checks Whether The Name Key is in the above dictionary or not

 A => info = {'name’:'moein', 'age':19}